 Frequent Algorithm.
-Twenty years later, two papers were published [30,21] which include essentially the same generalization of the Majority algorithm to solve the problem of finding all items in a sequence whose frequency exceeds a 1/k fraction of the total count.
-Instead of keeping a single counter and item from the input, the FREQUENT algorithm stores k-1 (item, counter) pairs.
+Twenty years later, two papers were published [27, 20] which include essentially the same generalization of the Majority algorithm to solve the problem of finding all items in a sequence whose frequency exceeds a 1/k fraction of the total count.
+Instead of keeping a single counter and item from the input, the FREQUENT algorithm stores k-1 (item,counter) pairs.
 The natural generalization of the Majority algorithm is to compare each new item against the stored items T, and increment the corresponding counter if it is amongst them.
 Else, if there is some counter with count zero, it is allocated to the new item, and the counter set to 1.
 If all k-1 counters are allocated to distinct items, then all are decremented by 1.
 A grouping argument is used to argue that any item which occurs more than n/k times must be stored by the algorithm when it terminates.

-Figure 3 illustrates some of the operations on this data structure.
-Pseudocode to illustrate this algorithm is given in Algorithm 1, making use of set notation to represent the operations on the set of stored items T: items are added and removed from this set using set union and set subtraction respectively, and we allow ranging over the members of this set (thus implementations will have to choose appropriate data structures which allow the efficient realization of these operations).
+Pseudocode to illustrate this algorithm is given in Algorithm 3.1, making use of set notation to represent the operations on the set of stored items T: items are added and removed from this set using set union and set subtraction respectively, and we allow ranging over the members of this set (thus implementations will have to choose appropriate data structures which allow the efficient realization of these operations).
 We also assume that each item j stored in T has an associated counter c_j .
 For items not stored in T, then c_j is defined as 0 and does not need to be explicitly stored.

-It is sometimes stated that the FREQUENT algorithm does not solve the frequency estimation problem accurately, but this is erroneous.
-As observed by Bose et~al.[8], executing this algorithm with $k=1/\epsilon$ ensures that the count associated with each item on termination is at most εn below the true value.
+It is sometimes stated that the FREQUENT algorithm does not solve the frequency estimation problem accurately, bound on the true frequency of the items it retains, but this is erroneous.
+As observed by Bose $\it et al.$ [7], executing this algorithm with $k=1/\epsilon$ ensures that the count associated with each item on termination is at most εn below the true value.

-The two papers published in 2002 (which cite [24]) rediscover an algorithm first published in 1982.
-This n/k generalization was first proposed by Misra and Gries [37].
-Misra and Gries proposed a method which they refer to as "Algorithm 3", which is equivalent to FREQUENT.
-In deference to this early discovery, this algorithm is also often referred to as the "Misra-Gries" algorithm in more recent work on streaming algorithms.
-In the same paper, the method referred to there as "Algorithm 2" correctly solves the problem but has only speculated worst case space bounds.
+The papers published in 2002 (which cite [22]) were in fact rediscoveries of an algorithm first published in 1982.
+This n/k generalization was first proposed by Misra and Gries [34].
+Misra and Gries proposed "Algorithm 3", which is equivalent to that described in the previous paragraph.
+In deference to this early discovery, this algorithm has been referred to as the "Misra-Gries" algorithm in more recent work on streaming algorithms.
+In the same paper, "Algorithm 2" correctly solves the problem but has only speculated worst case space bounds.

 The time cost of the algorithm is dominated by the O(1) dictionary operations per update, and the cost of decrementing counts.
-Misra and Gries use a balanced search tree, and argue that the decrement cost is amortized O(1); Karp $et\ al.$ propose a hash table to implement the dictionary [30]; and Demaine $et\ al.$ show how the cost of decrementing can be made worst case O(1) by representing the counts using offsets and maintaining multiple linked lists [21].
+Misra and Gries use a balanced search tree, and argue that the decrement cost is amortized O(1); Karp et al. propose a hash table to implement the dictionary [27]; and Demaine et al. show how the cost of decrementing can be made worst case O(1) by representing the counts using offsets and maintaining multiple linked lists [20].